TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

    Extract all of the files directly to a microSD card.
 3. Put the microSD card into the Raspberry Pi and plug in your power supply.
    The Raspberry Pi will light up.
 4. A menu of operating systems appears.
-Put a check next to Raspbian.
+Put a check next to Raspberry Pi OS.
 At the bottom of the screen change the international options to your country.
 I choose US.
 There are many differences between a keyboard in the United States and one in Great Britain.
 Click ''Install'' and wait a long while.